keithjgrant/sidecar/src/pages/drinks/egg-nog.md

 tenBottleCandidate: true
 intro:
   Making a large batch of egg nog is a bit of work.
-This single-serve recipe is nearly as good and a lot less work.
+This single-serve recipe is nearly as good and a lot less effort.

   If you're able to plan ahead, freeze whole milk in an ice cube tray and use the milk ice cubes for shaking rather than regular water ice.